glycodynamics/Tutorial-Glycoprotein-MD/README.md

 ```
 ssh -X guestXX@fucose.pharmacy.olemiss.edu
 ```
 Use the login credentials provided to you.
-Once conected go to ~/tutorial/01.PREP direcotry, unzip glycam.tar.gz archive and copy structure.parm7 & structure.parm7 files to ~/MD-GLYCOPROTEIN/02.EQUIL directory.
-These two files are needed to run MD simulation.
-Use following commands to do these tasks.
+Once connected go to ~/tutorial/01.PREP directory, unzip glycam.tar.gz archive and copy structure.parm7 & structure.parm7 files to ~/MD-GLYCOPROTEIN/02.EQUIL directory.
+These two files are needed to run the MD simulation.
+Use the following commands to do these tasks.
 ```
 cd ~/tutorial/01.PREP
 tar -xvf glycam.tar.gz